-Oh no!
-Here is another one.
-A story about how honey bees collected pollen and stored it in their honey pots (sacs on their legs) but appear to have eaten almost any nectar for their own food.
-The bees were called “very selective” in their pollen collection 44 and 48 million years ago.
-The bees collected were from volcanic deposits supposedly of water filled volcanic formations.
-The bees died and never rotted away, preserving the bee and the pollen very well.
+Here is another “amazing story about evolution.
+A story about how honeybees collected pollen and stored it in their honeypots (sacs on their legs) but appear to have eaten almost any nectar for their own food.
+The bees were called “very selective” in their pollen collection for the fossilized bees found at 44 and 48 million years ago.
+The bees that were found fossilized were from volcanic deposits, supposedly of water filled volcanic formations.
+The bees died and never rotted away, preserving the bee and the pollen they carried very well.
 The pollen collected was of one type of pollen but the pollen on their bodies was of many types of pollen.
 The pollen they ate was from many types of plants but what they collected for the hive was specialized.

-But as the article continues, it turns out that the bees of today are also specialized in their pollen collections but generalized in what they use for food.
+But as the article continues.
+It turns out that the bees of today are also specialized in their pollen collections but generalized in what they use for food.
 The one thing that surprised the researchers is also the one thing they ignored.
-Amazed that the bees had not changed in 4 million, they missed the fact that neither of these bee types had changed in 48 million years; neither their behavior nor their body plans.
+Amazed that the bees had not changed in 4 million years, they missed the fact that neither of these bee types had changed in 48 million years; not their behaviors nor their body plans had changed.
 Bees remained bees.

 Leave a Reply